AlaskaAirlines/auro-avatar/index.md

 ### Recommended Use and Version Control

-There are two important parts of every Auro component.
-The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the custom element.
+There are two important parts of every Auro component: the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes">class</a> and the custom element.
 The class is exported and then used as part of defining the Web Component.
-When importing this component as described in the <a href="#install">install</a> section, the class is imported and the `auro-avatar` custom element is defined automatically.
+When importing this component as described in the <a href="#install">install</a> section, the class is imported and the `<auro-avatar>` custom element is defined automatically.

 To protect from versioning conflicts with other instances of the component being loaded, it is recommended to use our `AuroAvatar.register(name)` method and pass in a unique name.